 Are current providers included in the proposals for child care and UPK?
 What if they are not currently licensed?

 Yes, current providers are included.
 Under the child care proposal:

-- Current providers who have not been participating in CCDBG but who are licensed, participate in the state’s tiered system for measuring quality within three years of their state receiving funding, and meet a state’s CCDBG provider requirements would also be eligible.
+- Current providers who have not been participating in CCDBG but who are licensed, participate in the state’s tiered system for measuring quality within four years of their state receiving funding, and meet a state’s CCDBG provider requirements would also be eligible.

 Under the UPK proposal:

-- States must provide assurances they will require educational qualifications for teachers including, at a minimum, requiring lead teachers to have a baccalaureate degree in early childhood education or a related field within seven years of enactment.
+- States must provide assurances they will require educational qualifications for teachers including, at a minimum, requiring lead teachers to have a baccalaureate degree in early childhood education or a related field within six years of enactment.

 - The degree requirement would not apply to individuals employed by an eligible child care provider or early education program for three of the last five years with necessary content knowledge and teaching skills as determined by the state.